paulsurrey/OPXAsteroids/findings.md

 ```pyton
 Math.pow(base, x)
 ```
 is very funny.
-When using it to calculate the distance between two points, it did return values smaller than 0.
+When using it to calculate the distance between two points, it returned values smaller than 0.
 So multiplying the values with each other to get a square is working.

 ---

+Not well documented/investigated findings:
+- When playing around with 3 asteroids, some of them start rotating.
+But their rotation is not actively written to.
+(There are video clips of that happening)
+- The pulses get distorted at the max range of the oscilloscope and the OPX, which had been set to the same voltage. (video clip existing)
+- The drawn border is not drawn correctly: at least 2 of the corners (-.5V, .5V) and (.5V, -.5V) are smoothed/concave.
+And the border is not drawn completely.
+-